 25. The Five Rules of Success

 The Five Rules of Success is directed by Orson Oblowitz whose previous horror gorefest Trespaasers did not impress Mother Of Movies.
 With no public distribution announcement yet, this story is excruciatingly deep and filled with fabulous well thought out shots.
-Produced by Ambassador Film Group Santiago Segura plays a freshly released convict called X. The narrative tells the simplistic tale of a guy from the wrong side of the tracks trying to right his wrongs and never fully being able to escape his past’s clutches.
+Produced by Ambassador Film Group Santiago Segura plays a freshly released convict called X. The narrative tells the simplistic tale of a guy from the wrong side of the tracks trying to right his wrongs and never fully being able to escape the clutches of his past.
 A sonnet to a society that never lets you forget, this was a dark and tangled look at one man’s journey trying to escape his demons.

 A Russian title by Egor Abramenko and written by Oleg Malovichko and Andrey Zolotarev set during the time of the Cold War.
-A Soviet space ship crashes and when it returns there is only one survivor.
+A Soviet spaceship crashes and when it returns there is only one survivor.
 The problem is he has amnesia.
 Put into quarantine in a secret testing site, the government assigns a psychiatrist to jog his fuzzy memory.
 Of course, there’s something inside this Russian.
 A visually appealing monster flick that ticked all my boxes as far as being tense and exciting while never really doing too much to veer off the path we all know it’s following.
 See it as a digital rental or buy it to keep through Amazon.

 23. A Creepshow Animated Special